-Please email Dr Camilla Whittington and see here for more information.
+Please email Dr Camilla Whittington and for more information.
 Applications are assessed as they are received.
 Students (domestic or international) with a high level of relevant qualifications, research experience and enthusiasm will be invited to apply for a competitive Australian Postgraduate Award scholarship or University of Sydney Postgraduate Award Scholarship (Domestic students) or international postgraduate research scholarship (International students).
 Students may also be eligible to apply for top-up scholarships from the University of Sydney.

 To rank highly, students will need to have completed a Masters by Research (or international equivalent) or first class Honours (domestic students), and have at least one publication or extensive research experience.

 We offer opportunities for Honours projects through the University of Sydney.
 Please email Camilla for further information.
 Please note that if your project involves field work, you will be expected to have a valid driver’s licence.

 Evolution of insect reproductive complexity

 All our projects are student-directed, and you will be expected to be the driver of your research project, with our guidance.
 We welcome students who would like to design their own projects within our fields of research interest.

 Are you interested in spending time in the Whittington Lab, learning about what it's like doing research on one of our varied projects?
 We offer opportunities for volunteering in the lab, as well as professional experience that forms a component of some science-based degrees.
 Availability of volunteer positions varies across the year depending on the research we are doing at the time, and positions fill up quickly, so it's advisable to contact us in advance.
 If you are interested in volunteering, we welcome your application.
 Please email Camilla with the following information:

 1. A 1 page statement about why you're interested in volunteering in the lab, why you're interested in our research, and including a brief statement about your future plans after your Bachelor's degree